MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: None

 ### Virtual tape library support

+::: moniker range="<=sc-dpm-2019"

 **Issue**: Are virtual tape libraries supported?

 **Workaround**: Virtual tape libraries configured with a virtual fiber channel adapter are only supported if you're running Data Protection Manager 2012 R2 UR3 or later with certified hardware.
 For a current list of supported hardware see [Compatible Tape Libraries for System Center DPM 2012 and later](https://go.microsoft.com/fwlink/?LinkID=389995).
 To check if your tape library is supported by the virtual fiber channel adapter, please contact your tape hardware vendor and ask them to [Verify tape library compatibility](~/dpm/identify-compatible-tape-libraries.md).

+::: moniker-end

+::: moniker range="sc-dpm-2022"

+**Issue**: Are virtual tape libraries supported?

+**Workaround**: Virtual tape libraries configured with a virtual fiber channel adapter are supported on DPM 2022 with certified hardware.
+For a current list of supported hardware see [Compatible Tape Libraries](https://go.microsoft.com/fwlink/?LinkID=389995).
+To check if your tape library is supported by the virtual fiber channel adapter, please contact your tape hardware vendor and ask them to [Verify tape library compatibility](~/dpm/identify-compatible-tape-libraries.md).

+::: moniker-end

 ### USB or removable drives can't be used in the DPM storage pool
 **Issue**: USB and removable storage such as Firewire.